Filozoff/BlogArticles/Article002/article002.md

 ## What are accessibility identifiers?

-Shortly, they are a way of locating an element in an iOS app.
-They can be used to uniquely and reliably identify an element (`XCUIElement`) in UI Automation Tests (`XCUITests`).
-The alternatives have either a low performance (`XPath`) or require specific selectors which may randomly fail to find an element.
+They are a way to reliably identify an element (`XCUIElement`) in UI Automation Tests (`XCUITests`).
+The alternatives have either a low performance (`XPath`) or require specific selectors which may randomly fail.
 Still, it may be useful to know them.
 To learn about other options, check [the guide from BrowserStack](https://www.browserstack.com/guide/xcuitest-locators-to-find-elements) about finding elements.

 For more information about accessibility identifiers, please visit [Apple's documentation](https://developer.apple.com/documentation/appkit/nsaccessibility/1535023-accessibilityidentifier).

-To easily verify them, the best way is to use a views hierarchy preview provided by inspector tools.
+To easily verify them, the best way is to use a view hierarchy preview, provided by inspector tools.

 ## Previewing `XCUIElement`s structure

-`XCUIElement`s have, the same as views, a tree structure.
-They are the two most known ways to preview them.
+`XCUIElement`s are tree-structured, the same as views.
+There are two most known ways to preview them.

 ### Accessibility Inspector

 The Accessibility Inspector is a tool provided with Xcode.
-It can be opened from Xcode's menu: Xcode -> Open Developer Tool -> Accessibility Inspector or cmd+space and type "accessibility inspector".
+It can be opened from Xcode's menu: Xcode -> Open Developer Tool -> Accessibility Inspector or cmd+space and typing "accessibility inspector".

 While the app is running on the simulator, from "All processes" in "Accessibility Inspector", choose "Simulator", and then click on the "Target an element" button (1).
-The "selection mode" will be turned on.
+The "selection mode" will be enabled.
 Click on the element which you would like to inspect (green overlay will assist with choosing the right one).
 The accessibility identifier is under "Identifier" in the "Advanced" section (2).
 Below is an example of Health.app:

 ![Health.app accessibility identifier preview](Resources/accessibility_inspector.png)